mpg-age-bioinformatics/shell-genomics-edamame/README.md

 Now let's go do that same navigation at the command line.

 Type

     cd

 This puts you in your home directory.
-This folder here.
+That's /home/username

+***
+##EXERCISE

-Now using `cd` and `ls`, go in to the 'tutorial-shell-genomics' directory and list its contents.
+- Using `cd` and `ls`, go in to the 'shell' directory and list its contents.
+- How many files, how many directories and how many programs are there?

+***

+## Where am I?

 Let's also check to see where we are.
 Sometimes when we're wandering around in the file system, it's easy to lose track of where we are and get lost.

 If you want to know what directory you're currently in, type

     pwd

 This stands for 'print working directory'.
 The directory you're currently working in.

-What if we want to move back up and out of the 'data' directory?
-Can we just type 'tutorial-shell-genomics'?
+What if we want to move back up and out of the 'shell' directory?
+Can we just type 'shell'?
 Try it and see what happens.

 To go 'back up a level' we need to use `..`

 Type

     cd ..

 Now do `ls` and `pwd`.
 See now that we went back up in to the 'tutorial-shell-genomics' directory. `..` just means go back up a level.

 ***
-**Exercise**
+##EXERCISE

-Now we're going to try a hunt.
+Now, we're going on a file hunt.
-Move around in the 'hidden' directory and try to find the file 'youfoundit.txt'
+- Move around in the 'hidden' directory and try to find the file 'youfoundit.txt'
 ***